02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Step 3: Compile and Load the Module

-# Compile the Kernel Module
+# Compile Kernel Module

 make

-# Load the module into the Kernel
+# Load Module into Kernel

 sudo insmod openclaw.ko

-# Verify the module is loaded
+# Verify that it loaded successfully

 lsmod | grep openclaw